Table of Contents

 - Visiting spice garden Matale

-WHAT ARE THE IMPORTANT HISTORICAL MONUMENTS IN THE CULTURAL TRIANGLE SRI LANKA?
+WHAT ARE THE IMPORTANT HISTORICAL MONUMENTS IN THE CULTURAL TRIANGLE CITIES OF SRI LANKA?

 - Sri Maha Bodhi